What is Autocratic Leadership? – Definition, Characteristics, and Examples

 The Truth About Workplace Environment In Autocratic Leadership Management

-The workforce in an organization becomes very meticulously ordered and regimented into structural units to function together.
+An organization’s workforce becomes meticulously ordered and regimented into structural units to function together.

-While this sounds really good, it is to an extent as helps in creating discipline, order, and management in the workplace.
+While this sounds really good, it, to an extent, helps in creating discipline, order, and management in the workplace.

 But it is just too much of it!
 There is no air for creativity and innovation to breathe.
 In fact, anything new to do in this work environment is discouraged.